rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## Russia calls Zelensky 'clown', 'loser' ahead of talks
+## As it happened: Ukraine-Russia peace talks in Turkey

 date: 2025-05-15, from: RTÉ News

-Follow developments live across the day as Ukrainian and Russian delegations meet face-to-face for peace talks for the first time since Russia's invasion.
+Developments across the day as US Secretary of State Marco Rubio said he did not have 'high expectations' for talks between Ukraine and Russia about ending the war after President Vladimir Putin snubbed the negotiations in Turkey.

 <br>